A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Representations of compact group bundles

-The following special case of a result of Renault (see \cite[Lemma 1.3]{Rena1991}) characterizes when a compact group bundle is open.
+The following special case of a result of Renault (see \cite[Lemma 1.3]{Rena1991}) characterizes when a compact group bundle is open, where we use the fact that a compact group bundle is a special case of a compact groupoid (cf. Section \ref{uniformenv}).
 Here and in the following the Haar measure of a compact group $H$ is denoted by $\lambda_H$.

 \begin{proposition} For a compact group bundle $p \colon H \rightarrow M$ over a compact space $M$ the following assertions are equivalent. \begin{enumerate}[(i)] \item The compact group bundle $p \colon H \rightarrow M$ is open. \item The map $M \rightarrow \mathrm{P}_p(H), \, m \mapsto \lambda_{H_m}$ is continuous, hence a relative measure. \end{enumerate} \end{proposition}